Updated on: September 2, 2025

 Each family member also gets a private vault to store their own passwords and sensitive information.
 As the family organizer, adding family or removing members through any of the 1Password apps is easy.
 You can also view a list of all trusted devices and browsers across your subscription.

 The guest account feature really makes 1Password stand out.
 As a family organizer, you can create up to 5 guests who can access shared vaults.
 This means a plan can technically cover 10 people.
 Guest accounts are ideal for young children because they don’t get access to a private vault, meaning you can see what accounts your child uses.
-1Password is the only option on this list that lets you do this, so it’s the best choice for parents who want to monitor their children.
+1Password is the only option on this list that lets you do this, so it’s the best choice for parents with children too young to manage their own passwords.

 1Password also has: